tommyp/tommyp.org/src/content/blog/cruisenotes.md

 We stopped at three islands, with the first one owned by the cruise line - [CocaCay](https://en.wikipedia.org/wiki/CocoCay?useskin=vector).
 The adult only beach was an extra charge for the day, but we found a free beach on the other side of the island to sit on for the day.

-[St Thomas](https://en.wikipedia.org/wiki/Saint_Thomas%2C_U.S._Virgin_Islands?useskin=vector) was up next and didn't have more than a few main streets selling jewellery and tourist tat.
+[St Thomas](https://en.wikipedia.org/wiki/Saint_Thomas%2C_U.S._Virgin_Islands?useskin=vector) was up next and didn't have more than a few main streets selling jewelry and tourist tat.

 [St Martin/Sint Maarten](<https://en.wikipedia.org/wiki/Saint_Martin_(island)?useskin=vector>) was the last and was a bit more interesting.
 We had an excursion booked for what is apparently the [World's Steepest Zipline](https://www.youtube.com/watch?v=obnTGvHJq8E).
 It was a pretty scary view from the top of the mountain but a lot of fun on the way back down.
-The coach drivers who took us to and from the mountain were entertaining tour guides, explaining the weird setup the islands by having two of everything - 2 governments, 2 passports, 2 capital cities, 2 airports, 2 wives for each man, and 2 coach drivers who repeated the same joke.
+The coach drivers who took us to and from the mountain were entertaining tour guides, explaining the weird setup of the island by having 2 of everything - 2 countries, 2 governments, 2 passports, 2 capital cities, 2 airports, 2 wives for each man, and 2 coach drivers who repeated the same joke.

 ## Review